bbbradsmith/huffmunch/README.md

 * **huffmunch.cpp** - compression library
 * **huffmunch.h** - compression library public interface

-A Visual Studio 2017 _.sln_/_.vcproj_ is included to build the Windows version.
+A Visual Studio 2017 _.sln_ is included to build the Windows version.
  A simple _makefile_ is included to build with GCC.

 ### Decompression